Bird (2024 film): Plot

-Later, Hunter requests Bailey’s assistance in delivering a note to his girlfriend Moon asking that the two run away to Scotland, due to her family’s disapproval of her recently discovered pregnancy.
-On the way, a crow follows Bailey and helps her slip the note past Moon’s family.
+Later, Hunter requests Bailey's assistance in delivering a note to his girlfriend Moon asking that the two run away to Scotland, due to her family's disapproval of her recently discovered pregnancy.
+On the way, a crow follows Bailey and helps her slip the note past Moon's parents.

 The next day as Hunter and his friends plan their attack, Bailey takes her half-siblings out for the day to avoid the incident.
 Bird reappears to help Bailey and the kids to the beach where he attempts to track down his father.
 When they find his apartment, the man living there denies ever having a son to Bird and Bailey.
-Later, the man recants his denial and admits to Bird that he was with Bird's mother and they did have a boy, but left shortly after, unable to deal with her poor mental state.
+Later, the man recants his denial and admits to Bird that he was with Bird's mother and they did have a boy, but left shortly after, stating "she was crazy".
 Bailey consoles a tearful Bird as the group heads back home.

 Soon after their return, Skate attempts to barge into their house.
 Peyton is unsuccessful in stopping him, leading to him assaulting her.
 Bailey attempts to stop him, but Skate knocks her unconscious.
 Bird re-enters the apartment and also attempts to defend Peyton, but Skate bashes his head in.
 While recovering, Bailey witnesses Bird transform into a creature with feathers, large wings, and bird-like eyes.
 He fights Skate again, this time taking him outside, where Bird knocks him unconscious, grabs him with talons and flies off with his body.

 The next morning Bailey discovers that Hunter has left home.
 She informs Bug and the two run to the train station and discover him alone, devastated that Moon did not follow through with his plans.
 Bug comforts Hunter, telling him he is too young for parenthood.
 The three of them ride back home and attend the wedding of Bug and Kayleigh, with Bailey in better spirits about the ceremony.
 During the reception, Bird shows up unannounced and hugs Bailey goodbye.
 As he leaves, Bailey's eyes are revealed to be bird-like in the same manner that Bird's eyes were.